GabiiSmithh/SO-EXT2/README.md

 ## 📄 Licença

 Este projeto está sob a licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes (você pode criar um se desejar).